What Graduates Say

 "I graduated from Saint Thomas in 1988 and was exposed to the music and environment that inspired my calling.
 Choral music remains what I enjoy to listen to while I work and remains the style in which I sing today as I remain an active choral singer in the Boston area."

 "I never saw myself as a professional musician, but through the education, independent spirit and work ethic instilled at Saint Thomas, I pursued a profession that allows me to use my knowledge of music and voice in a field that cares for professional voice users."

-Investment banking analyst at Goldman Sachs in New York; graduate of Columbia University and Oxford, where he studied Classics and Financial Economics, respectively; Fulbright Scholar in 2014
+Investment banking associate at Goldman Sachs in New York; graduate of Columbia University and Oxford University, UK, where he studied Classics and Financial Economics, respectively; Fulbright Scholar in 2014

-Dr. Sean McFate is an expert on national security, foreign policy and terrorism, and is a novelist.
+Dr. Sean McFate is an expert on national security, foreign policy and terrorism, a writer of non-fiction and a novelist.
 He is a Senior Fellow at the Atlantic Council, a think tank, and a professor of strategy at the National Defense University and Georgetown University’s School of Foreign Service.

 "My five years at the Choir School were the most important of my childhood.
 Classrooms were a happy and secure environment, giving me a life long love of learning.
 Living away from home imparted confidence at an early age.